olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 ([back to main page](../README.md))

 The SeeedStudio [Wio-E5 module](https://wiki.seeedstudio.com/LoRa-E5_STM32WLE5JC_Module) is an attractive module for building mLRS equipment.
-SeeedStudio provides a number of boards which are based on this module, and which are interesting hardware for mLRS.
+SeeedStudio provides a number of boards which are based on this module.
 However, these boards are not perfect since their pins are not ready-made for the purposes of mLRS.
 So, some tweaking and (easy) soldering is required.

 <table>
   <tbody>